vasarepratuzaite/Robotics.-HW1/README.md

 4. If the temperature exceeds 30°C, the LED activates as an alert.
 5. The system also tracks minimum and maximum recorded temperatures.
 6. Temperature data is printed to the Serial Monitor for additional analysis

+## ARDUINO CODE HIGHLIGHTS
+- Uses the LiquidCrystal library for LCD control.
+- Implements timing logic using millis() instead of delay() for averaging.
+- Custom degree symbol created with lcd.createChar().
+- Organized, commented, and easy-to-modify code.

+## CIRCUIT OVERVIEW
+- TMP36 sensor connected to analog pin A0.
+- LCD display connected to digital pins 8, 7, 6, 5, 4, 3.
+- LED connected to digital pin 10 (with resistor).
+- Potentiometer used to control LCD contrast between 5V and GND.

+## FUTURE IMPROVEMENTS
+- Allow temperature limit adjustment using buttons or a potentiometer.
+- Add LCD backlight control based on ambient light sensor.